qumu/stylelint-config-qumu/README.md

 # Stylelint configuration for Qumu

+This configuration needs Stylelint v14+.
+If you need to use Stylelint 13 and below, please use https://github.com/qumu/code-conventions.

 ## Usage

 To use our configuration, you first need to install [Sylelint](https://github.com/stylelint/stylelint) and the Qumu rules.